Definition of domestic violence

 - Minimizing, denying and blaming – minimizing is making light of an assault or abusive behaviour.
 Denial is stating or indicating that what happened didn’t happen.
 Blame is shifting responsibility for an abusive behaviour onto something or someone else.
 Minimizing, denying, and blaming are both subtle and powerful mind games that distort the truth, twist the facts to the point of absurdity and shift focus from himself to her.

 - Physical violence – physical abuse is the use of any physical force against your partner intended to make her afraid of you or to hurt her.
 The purpose of using physical abuse in a relationship is to control the thoughts, feelings and/or actions of the victim.
 Physical abuse is not merely an unhealthy way of dealing with anger or stress or means of venting frustration.
-It is, with few exceptions, a deliberate attempt to control the victim or use the victim.
+It is, with few exceptions, a deliberate attempt to control the survivor or use the survivor.
 Whether or not the physical violence is the primary method of control, the type, level, severity, time or place are purposefully chosen by the batterer to best establish power over their partner.
 Violent physical acts do not have to be used with any regularity or frequency to contribute to an environment of coercion and control.
 The possibility for physical violence bolsters the effectiveness of other tactics.
 Threats of violence, observing violence toward others or experiencing violence directly creates fear and changes behaviour.
 The potential for physical violence is the foundation for the success of all other tactics.
 Once a man has physically assaulted a woman, all his subsequent behaviour carries with it that act.

-- Sexual Violence – Sexual violation of the victim by coercing manipulating or forcing her to engage in sexual activity at a time or in a way she does not desire or to attack her sexual integrity by sexualizing verbal or emotional attacks on her.
+- Sexual Violence – Sexual violation of the survivor by coercing manipulating or forcing her to engage in sexual activity at a time or in a way she does not desire or to attack her sexual integrity by sexualizing verbal or emotional attacks on her.

 A person who exhibits violent behavior in a relationship often: